Generation Loss by Elizabeth Hand

 Neary's life is a wreck, but it’s an open question

-whether she inflicts the most damage on herself
+whether she inflicts the most damage on herself or

-considerable.
-As an experiment, try tabulating the
+As an experiment, try tabulating the bad decisions,

-bad decisions, classless moves,
+classless moves, cheap shots,

-cheap shots, and broken laws
+and broken laws our heroine

-our heroine leaves in her wake
+leaves in her wake during the

-during the course of this novel
+course of this novel—I bet

-—I bet you will lose count be-
+you will lose count before

-fore you’re fifty pages into it.
+you’re fifty pages into it.

 Even so, Ms. Neary is not your